Campaign of the Month: August 2014

 (modified from Transylvania by Night , pp.74-75)

-The Lasombra known as Basilio the Elder has ruled the city of Serdica since the Byzantine Empire came to once more rule Bulgaria in the early years of the 11th century.
-For centuries he has manipulated the insular and divided Bulgarian Tzimisce voivodes, balancing their restive and combative temperament with their desire for a neutral ground to meet and a stable market to dispose of their minions’ livestock and crafts.
-With the failure of the Byzantine empire to hold the region, his position has grown increasingly untenable since AD 1186.
-Unless he can adapt to the new political climate, it is clear that Basilio the Elder will soon face challenges to his authority.
+Before his exile in AD 1204, the Lasombra known as Basilio the Elder ruled the city of Serdica, also known as Serdica and Sredets, for almost two centuries.
+In that time, he masterfully manipulated the insular and divided Bulgarian Tzimisce voivodes, balancing their restive and combative temperament with their desire for a neutral ground to meet and a stable market to dispose of their minions’ livestock and crafts.
+With the failure of the Byzantine empire to hold the region towards the end of the 12th century, his position grew increasingly untenable and, just six months after Constantinople herself fell to the Fourth Crusade, he too was forced to flee his ancient domain.

 Originally attracted to the area by his interest in the Eastern Orthodox Church, Basilio left his comfortable surroundings in Rome and travelled to Constantinople.
 There he established close ties with its Cainite rulers, allying himself with the Magnus Orthodox Family of Lasombra and gaining their favour.
 Having established himself, he immediately set about finding a sizable demesne befitting his talents.
 The Antonian and Magnus Orthodox families had identified the city of Serdica, called Sredets by the Bulgars and sometimes Sophia by the people of Byzantium, as a locus of potential authority.
-The Bulgarian Empire had collapsed under the withering pressure of the armies of first the Kievan Rus then those of the Byzantine Emperor’s John I Tzimisces and Basil II.
+The Bulgarian Empire had collapsed under the withering pressure of the armies of first the Kievan Rus then those of the Byzantine emperors John I Tzimisces and Basil II.
 Its ambitious prince had been a thorn in their side, leading the resistance against Byzantine rule for the 3 decades it had taken for the last remnants of Bulgaria to capitulate.
 Gabor had proven himself completely unwilling to accept the over-lordship of Constantinople and dismissive of Magnus’ requests that an envoy be sent to oversee the city’s Church of Holy Wisdom.
-The city would be a fitting target for his ambitions, if Basilio could take it.
+With the erstwhile Voivode of Sophia’s intransigence in mind, the city would be a fitting target for his ambitions, if Basilio could take it.

 The Tzimisce voivode, Gabor, had over-extended himself in his attempts to become Cainite overlord of Bulgaria, and his heavy-handed, arrogant ways had stirred up resentment from his subordinate voivodes and knezi.
 Most of his progeny and more loyal supporters had gone to the Final Death resisting Byzantine expansion, and those that remained he increasingly treated like rank fledgelings.
 It was a simple matter for Basilio to play upon their fears of Gabor’s ambitions, fan their resentment into rebellious anger, and present himself as a compromise candidate benefitting all.
 In return for promises that their own demesnes would be spared by the Antonians, many of the Bulgarian Tzimisce secretly capitulated and fell into line behind Basilio.
 When the armies of Basil II marched on Sredets to demand its surrender, Basilio and his allies made their move.